fix8mt/fiber/README.md

 # Examples
 ## 1. A simple resumable function
-In the following example each iteration of `main` and `func` simply yields, printing the iteration count.
+In the following example each iteration of `main` and `func` simply yields, printing the iteration count before and after each yield.
-Note to pass a reference to the fiber we need to use the `std::ref` wrapper.
+Note to pass a reference to the `flags` variable we need to use the `std::ref` wrapper.
 Before exiting `func` calls the built-in printer.
 When `func` exits, control returns to `main` where testing `f0` for non-zero returns false indicating the fiber has finished.

 Note that you can name a fiber using `fiber_params`, and using designated initialisers (here we use `.name`).